 Why this workshop?

-So join us for this workshop to tackle questions like these
+Join us to tackle questions like these

 What are the economic constraints a healthcare system is facing?
 What is 'value' for a healthcare system?
 What is 'value' for a Melanoma patient?
 How do we measure that?
 And what happens when it takes too long to measure?
 And how can we be fair across our entire societies and not only for small groups of people?
 What is a 'fair' price?
 And what are the intended- and unintended- consequences of certain economically motivated decisions?

 Karolinska Institutet, Stockholm